-There is not a requirement for the type of graduate degree required to take the RDN exam in effective 2023.
+There is a requirement for a graduate degree required to take the RDN exam effective 2024.
+However, there is no requirement for the content area of the master's degree.
 One could potentially enhance their marketability and income potential by diversifying and getting a master's degree in an area other than nutrition including, but not limited to, public health, business, food science, counseling, psychology, genetics, exercise physiology, etc.